 Will The Water Industry Achieve Net Zero By 2030?

-As the demand and supply pressures for clean water continues to rise, the water treatment industry searching for new sustainable practices to meet current needs without compromising the ability of future generations to do the same.
-Climate change, along with limits on abstraction is expected to reduce freshwater availability by 7% by 2045.
+As the demand and supply pressures for clean water continue to rise, the water industry is striving to implement new best-practices to meet ambitious sustainability commitments alongside customer satisfaction and vaue-for-money.
+Sustainability is defined as meeting current needs without compromising the ability of future generations to do the same, and this has multiple implications.
+Climate change, along with tighter limits on abstraction, is expected to reduce freshwater availability by 7% by 2045.

-Pumps, as integral components of water treatment systems, will play a pivotal role in this journey towards sustainability.
-By prioritising energy efficiency, embracing renewable energy sources, investing wisely, and fostering innovation, the industry can pave the way for a more sustainable water future while continuing to contribute to wider global efforts to combat climate change.
+Pumps, as integral components of any water treatment system, will play a pivotal role in this journey towards sustainability.
+By prioritising energy efficiency, embracing renewable energy sources, investing wisely, and fostering innovation, the industry can pave the way for a more sustainable water future and continue contributing to global efforts to combat climate change.

-In 2020, the water industry in England committed to being operationally net-zero by 2030, becoming the first industry sector worldwide to commit.
+In 2020, the water industry in England committed to becoming operationally net-zero by 2030, making it the first industry sector worldwide to do so.
 By 2050, the whole of the UK water sector is expected to be fully net-zero, in both operations and procurement.

-Since these commitments were made, the interruption of the pandemic, Russia’s full invasion of Ukraine, and other global crises have led to uncertainty and competing priorities.
+Since these commitments were made, serveral major interruptions have occured; the pandemic, Russia’s full-scale invasion of Ukraine, and other global crises have led to uncertainty, rising costs, and competing priorities.
 Is the industry on course, and what are the latest expectations?

 Although the water industry’s emissions from the direct burning of fossil fuels decreased by 7.60% from 2021/22 to 2022/23, the overall emissions increased by 2.64% according to Ofwat.
 This figure could have been influenced by more robust reporting, however Ofwat attribute it to an increase of business travel, electricity use and chemical supplies – which would correlate with a growing industry.
 An interesting observation from this same Ofwat report is that the emission increase from water and sewage companies was half that of water supply-only companies; a clue that sewage treatment currently offers the best potential for net GHG reduction.

-As we approach the half-way mark in our ten-year net-zero journey, it can be shown that the industry has achieved an impressive improvement in service levels, and waste reduction.
-Leaks are significantly less, setting a good base for our ambitious 2030 net-zero goal; we’ve put the plug in and now we can start the fill.
-We’re measuring the things we need to change, using new recording and communication technology such as Senteos.
-And many additional ways of turning waste into value are being rolled out commercially and at scale.
+At the half-way mark in our ten-year net-zero journey, it can be shown that the industry has achieved an impressive improvement in service levels, and waste reduction.
+Leaks are significantly less, setting a good base for the next priority; reducing pollution of air and water.
+The holes have been plugged, and we’re starting to see positive results.
+We’re measuring the things we need to change, using new recording and communication technology such as Senteos, the live-data platform that enables insight-driven action.
+In addition, more efficient ways of turning waste into valuable recycleables and rnewable bio-energy are being rolled out, and at scale.

 The last leg of our 2030 net-zero journey will see an unprecedented £96 billion of investment across the water industry.
 Along with parallel efforts to decarbonise the construction industry, this is a golden opportunity to climate-proof our water infrastructure, and indeed, do our (not-so-small) part for climate protection.